craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 ### Run a command

-Once you’ve launched your terminal, you’ll be greeted by an empty “prompt.”
+Once you’ve launched your terminal, you’ll be greeted by an empty _prompt_.

-A “command” is simply a piece of text that is interpreted and executed by the system.
-Commands often include the names of programs, references to files and folders, flags, and other “arguments.”
+A _command_ is simply a piece of text that is interpreted and executed by the system.
+Commands often include the names of programs, references to files and folders, flags, and other _arguments_.
 Throughout the tutorial, we’ll ask you to “run” commands—that just means you’ll type the text into your terminal and press <kbd>Return</kbd> or <kbd>Enter</kbd>.
 If a number of commands should be run in series, they may appear in a single snippet.

 ::: danger
 The terminal is extremely powerful.
 Only run commands from sources you trust!